Explore guitars and gear used by popular guitarists on our Gear Page 🎸

 All of the band’s “anthems” like Californication, Otherside, Under the Bridge, and Dani California were written during the period when John was in the band.
 And, if you take a look at RHCP’s YouTube page, these songs are still the most popular among the fans.
 The two albums with Josh did have a few hits, but the amount was nowhere close to the previous three albums.

 Snapshot of the band’s YouTube page circa late 2019.
-Most popular still are the song recorded during John’s time as a guitarist.
+Most popular still are the songs recorded during John’s time as a guitarist.

 It’s very exciting to see how the band will sound when they eventually start releasing new stuff.
 As someone who likes to read about gear, I’m personally most curious whether anything will change in John’s setup.